lusid1/psp/xpd/chronoswitch/readme.txt

 The downgrader is "signed", and can be launched without having a custom firmware installed.
 Once you run the application, follow the on-screen instructions.
 Changelog
+Version 7.6

+    Changed Default color, makes it a bit easier to read.
+    Detect which OFW you have to make sure your flashing the proper model OFW. ( i.e You can only flash GO OFW on GO and vice versa )

+Version 7.5

+    Updated Tools to encrypt EBOOT to be OS agnostic ( from Yoti's psp_pspident )
+    Bugfix: GO had issue running with just Infinity/OFW running.

+Version 7.4

+    PSP GO cleanup
+    Detect if EBOOT.PBP is missing from PSP/GAME/UPDATE/

+Version 7.3

+    PSP GO can boot from ms0/ef0

 Version 7.2

     Replaced 'factory firmware limitation', which prevented certain PSPs from being downgradable at all or limited them from being downgraded to certain firmwares they theoretically support.